-Bead Stringing: the act of hanging one or more beads on to some type of textile which can be composed of various natural fibers, synthetic fibers, leather or wire.
-The beads may be situated directly against each other, or they may have other, smaller beads or components separating them.
+Bead Stringing: the art of hanging one or more beads on to some type of textile which can be composed of various natural fibers, synthetic fibers or leather.
+Fine gauge wire can also be used.
+The beads may be situated directly against each other, they may have other, smaller beads or components separating them, or they may be separated by strategically placed knots.
+(See Knotting.)

-Bead Crochet: a crochet technique that incorporates beads (and sometimes sequins) into a crochet fabric to create a decorative effect.
-Most bead crochet is created by stringing beads onto uncut crochet thread prior to crocheting.
-At predetermined stitches, the crocheter slides one bead down and incorporates it into the fabric.
+Bead Crochet: a crochet technique that incorporates beads (and sometimes sequins) into a woven fabric to create a decorative effect.
+Most bead crochet projects are created by stringing beads onto uncut crochet thread prior to starting the actual process.
+At predetermined stitches, the crocheter slides one bead down and weaves it into the fabric.
 Pre-stringing requires both the bead sequence and the crochet pattern to be fully planned out in advance.

 Knotting: a technique wherein the stringing medium (traditionally silk thread or another similar, synthetic medium) has knots tied into it as a means of separating the individual beads from each other.
 The traditional strand of pearls is a well-known example of this technique.
 Pearls are threaded onto silk, and a knot is tied between each one to not only space them for greater individual prominence but to also keep them from rubbing directly against each other.
 This classic design can be varied by adding or using other varieties of beads or varying the number and placement of knots used.